SaurabhAnandSrivastava/LushoGridExample/README.md

 LushoGridScript *script=[[LushoGridScript alloc] init];
 ```

-Pass your view where you want to appear Lusho Grid
+Pass your view where you want to appear Lusho Grid and pass your date

 ```objective-c
  [script genrateLushoGridWhereDate:date andBaseView:YOUR VIEW];